oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 the attacker is able to send the authorization response to an attacker-controlled URI, the attacker will directly get access to the fragment carrying the access token.

-Additionally, implicit grants (and also other grants when using `response_mode=fragment` as defined in [@OpenID.MRT]) can be subject to a further kind of attack.
+Additionally, implicit grants (and also other grants when using `response_mode=fragment` as defined in [@OAuth.Responses]) can be subject to a further kind of attack.
 It utilizes the fact that user agents re-attach fragments to the destination URL of a redirect if the location header does not contain a fragment (see [@!RFC9110], Section 17.11).
 The attack